 With many AAC systems, it is much harder to guarantee this freedom.
 If the only things you can (or know how to) say with your "voice" don't match what you mean, the most authentic message can be to refuse to use it.
 Maybe you can’t say much, but you can still insist that what you say is yours.
 An AAC system also isn’t necessarily the best way to say everything all the time.
 That’s okay.
 Neither is speech.
-If you’re visiting my house and trying to find something in the kitchen, and my spoken descriptions aren’t working, maybe the most effective solution is for me to show you.
-Often, using AAC isn’t just slower — it’s also more effortful.
+If you are trying to find something in the kitchen and my spoken directions aren’t working, the most effective solution is for me to show you.
+Often, using AAC isn’t just slower — it requires more effort.
 Successful communication involves strategically using the communication methods we have available.
 There is no “best” way to communicate.

 Some AAC users do call AAC a voice – and you might have seen AssistiveWare using this kind of language too.
 But nobody can decide for somebody else what their true voice is.
 Some people who need AAC don’t have access to it yet.
 Others can only express a limited range of messages and ideas with their system.
 Supporting people in these situations to expand their communication is important, but only part of the solution.